orchidsoftware/orchid.software/docs/en/docs/grouping.md

 ## Split

-The Split layout is a type of layout that allows you to divide the screen into two customizable sections.
+Allows you to divide the screen into two customizable sections.
 This layout is particularly useful when you want to display two separate pieces of information side-by-side.

 Orchid provides a shortcut method for creating a Split layout with two views using the `Layout::split()` method.